JoKerDii/DS-FAS/docs/notes/questions3.md

   * The sheer size also makes it extremely slow to train
   * The fine-tuning is not straight-forward and requires lots of tweaks and experimentation (for example, we have to use the same tokenizer used during pre-training)

+* **Why Transformer is better than RNN/LSTM?**

+  Transformer has three characteristics.

+  * <u>Non-sequential</u>, meaning that sentences are processed as a whole in Transformer rather than replying on past hidden states to capture dependencies with previous words.
+This feature allows Transformer to not suffer from long dependency issues as RNN/LSTM.
+  * <u>Self-attention</u>.
+It is used to compute similarity scores between words in a sentence.
+It provides information about the relationship between different words
+  * <u>Positional embeddings</u>.
+It uses fixed or learned weights which encode information related to a specific position of a token in a sentence.
+It provides information about the relationship between different words.

+  In summary, RNN suffers from vanishing gradients, LSTM was trying to solve this issue but still relying on gate/memory mechanisms to pass information from old steps to the current one.
+Transformer architecture leaves no room for information loss.
+On top of that, Transformer can look at both past and future elements at the same time.
+The only drawback of Transformer is that processing data through self-attention takes $O(N^2)$ time.

 * Hugging Face?